 Academic Advisory Board (AAB) – is an international panel of eminent experts established with a goal of providing the Community the access to the brightest minds working in the areas of democratic theory and practice.

-Civil Society Pillar with its International Steering Committee (ISC) – is an independent group that includes representatives of civil society who provide ongoing counsel to the Community.
+Civil Society Assembly with its International Steering Committee (ISC) – is an independent group that includes representatives of civil society who provide ongoing counsel to the Community.
 It develops strategies and activities to promote civil space, evaluates Community activities, proposes areas for consideration and expresses the views of civil society to the Governing Council.